Garden City Community College: Accreditation

 Garden City Community College is accredited by the Higher Learning Commission.
 The college's nursing program is approved by the Kansas State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
-Other GCCC programs have also obtained other specific individual accreditation.

 Athletics

 The athletic teams offered at GCCC are referred to as the Broncbusters and compete in the Kansas Jayhawk Community College Conference.
-GCCC owns more than 70 acre east of Campus Drive, which has been developed in a cooperative effort with the City of Garden City.
-Named Tangeman Fields in honor of Dr. James Tangeman, a former president, the property includes softball and baseball facilities.
-Also located there are the college's indoor baseball practice building, a football practice area, running track with public seating, and soccer fields.
+GCCC owns more than 70 acre of land east of Campus Drive, where the school's athletic facilities and sports fields are located.